TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/powershell/how-to-implement-the-solution.md

 ### Finally, A Script!

-Now, since this is PowerShell, it’s no fun just having a for loop that we need to copy paste.
+Now, since this is PowerShell, it's no fun just having a for loop that we need to copy paste.
 No, we need a script! 😈

 I created a file simply titled FizzBuzz.ps1 and got to work by adding the standard